 ◘ Fig. F-1 The atmospheric circulation over Africa in July and the formation of wet and dry areas.
 The red arrows must be thought of as running obliquely backwards.
-WK = turning circle.
+TC = Tropics of Cancer and Capricorn.

 ◘ Fig. F-2 The arid regions of the Earth with axes of maximum aridity (as in the central part of the Sahara) or the intersecting areas of tropical and subtropical rain regimes (e.g. in Namaqualand, the Sonora Desert, or central Australia).